-Commercial production in the United States comes predominantly from Wisconsin (where cranberries are the official state fruit), Massachusetts (where the first commercial cultivation occurred), New Jersey, Oregon, and Washington, though Michigan, Minnesota, New York, and Rhode Island also grow the tart fruit.
+Commercial production in the United States comes predominantly from Wisconsin, Massachusetts, New Jersey, Oregon, and Washington, though Michigan, Minnesota, New York, and Rhode Island also grow the tart fruit.
 In Canada, both British Columbia and Quebec are major commercial producers.

-There are more than 100 cranberry varieties, including Alfredo Compact, Baily Compact, Ben Lear, Bergman, Compactum, Crowley, Early Black, Howes, McFarlin, Pilgrim, Redwing, Searles, Stevens, and Wentworth.
+There are more than 100 cranberry varieties including Alfredo Compact, Baily Compact, Ben Lear, Bergman, Compactum, Crowley, Early Black, Howes, McFarlin, Pilgrim, Redwing, Searles, Stevens, and Wentworth.

 Fruit rot, including black, ripe, bitter, end, root, and blotch rot affect cranberries.
 It can be weather-induced or caused by vine growth density and poor drainage.
 Other diseases that can damage cranberries are fairy ring, blight, red leaf spot, cottonball, and berry speckle.